-To complete the picture we can use find to search for all .c and .h files (see also Chapter 3) and execute the above line for every single one of them.
+To complete the picture we can use find to search for all .c and .h files (see also Chapter 2) and execute the above line for every single one of them.

 The -i switch in both versions is used to perform the manipulations in place, i.e., replacing the original file by the modified result.
-We can advise sed to create backup copies with a user defined suffix by simply specifying the suffix directly after the -i parameter as in sed -i.orig 's/foo/bar/4' filename.txt which copies filename.txt to filename.txt.orig prior to the manipulation.
+We can advise sed to create backup copies with a user defined suffix by simply specifying the suffix directly after the -i parameter as in which copies filename.txt to filename.txt.orig prior to the manipulation.
 Here the 4 advises sed to replace only the forth match by bar.